Flanders-Make-vzw/dds-for-unity/README.md

 ---
 ## Call for Support
-Flanders Make is interested to know if you find this software usefull.
+Flanders Make is interested to know if you find this software useful.
 Please contact Flanders Make at info@flandersmake.be with your usecase.